RahulBiswas224/RixiLab-Internship-Portfolio/README.md

 ## 📁 Project Directory

-*Click on the "🔗 View Repository" links to navigate directly to the standalone project repositories on my GitHub.*

 ### Phase 1: Foundation & Core Concepts (Weeks 1-4)
 During the first four weeks, I am required to complete one foundational full-stack project per week.